 Wahl is a dedicated teacher across multiple genres.
 He strongly believes in the power of the guitar to transcend the style in which it is played, and to spark student interest in crossing between genres.
-As of the fall of 2022, Wahl teaches Suzuki and traditional classical, acoustic, and electric guitar, as well as folk and classical mandolin, at the MacPhail Center for Music in Minneapolis.
+As of the fall of 2022, Wahl teaches Suzuki and traditional classical, acoustic, and electric guitar, as well as folk and classical mandolin, at his childhood alma mater, MacPhail Center for Music in Minneapolis.
 Previously, from 2015 to 2022, he taught at the Kanack School of Musical Artistry in Rochester, NY.
 His students have ranged in age from under five to over seventy, and represent diverse musical and national backgrounds.

 Wahl began his guitar studies at age five at MacPhail with Alan Johnston, a founding member of the Minneapolis Guitar Quartet.
 He holds bachelor's, master's, and doctoral degrees as well as a performer's certificate from the Eastman School of Music, where he studied with Nicholas Goluses.
 Wahl has also taken the Book 1 and Book 2 Suzuki method courses with Mary Lou Roberts and Andrea Cannon, respectively.